moorepants/tu-delft-promotion/associate-vision-statement.rst

 .. _SymPy: https://www.sympy.org

-In the three years at TU Delft as an assistant professor, I have revived the research started in my PhD and postdoctoral research.
+In the three years at TU Delft as an assistant professor, I have revived the research started in my PhD and postdoctoral work.
 Our most significant results are tied to the development of a balance-assist bicycle.
 We have shown that a steering motor programmed to recover as a human would can reduce undesired motions in elderly bicycling [Alizadehsaravi2023]_.
 We have also